A Guide on How to Start Van Life Australia (2023)

 This is a fantastic place to begin.
 After all, van life Australia isn’t exactly a new concept.
 In the 1950s, Volkswagen debuted their van.
 So, why has a new generation chosen to reimagine it as the ultimate getaway?
 Is there a substantive meaning behind the hashtag #vanlife, or does it simply resemble what Instagram users profess to be “the good life”?

-The current worldwide epidemic has helped boost the popularity of van life Australia.
+The current worldwide epidemic has helped boost the popularity of camper van living in Australia.
 With a younger generation finding it more and more challenging to get a house and put off parenthood, as well as a portion of middle-aged individuals wishing to break free from the rigid 9-to-5 routine.
 The internet has enabled people to generate revenue without requiring them to have a regular home.

 Of course, it is crucial to remember that social media photographs are heavily edited and merely represent the most pleasing aspects of living in a van full time.
-“Expect rainbows and unicorns only occasionally; van life can be difficult,” I once heard a van lifer say, “Keep in mind that van life is a privilege and not the most convenient way to travel.”
+“Expect rainbows and unicorns only occasionally; van life can be difficult,” I once heard some one in a van life community say, “Keep in mind that van life is a privilege and not the most convenient way to travel.”

 Living in a van may be uncomfortable, too hot, cold, noisy, filthy, and even hazardous at times.
 If you prefer things to go according to plan and life is generally straightforward, Van life might not be for you.